 - Bring a Change of Clothes

-It’s a good idea to bring a change of clothes for your child in case he or she encounters any water, finger paint, etc. Also ask the center if you need to bring diapers or formula for your child.
+It’s a good idea to bring a change of clothes for your infant or toddler in case they encounters any water, finger paint, etc. Also ask the center if you need to bring diapers or formula for your child.

 - Share Your Contact Information

 Let the caregiver know if it’s best to reach you by phone or email and share that contact information.

 Teresa D. Bennett

 Family Support Specialist, Educare Chicago